-(b) Information shall be provided to parents in the county of service at the time the family is determined eligible for services, and at recertification, by one of the following:

-- (1) An alternative payment program. - (2) A resource and referral program. - (3) A partnership between the alternative payment program and the resource and referral program. - (c) The information provided by the program or partnership shall be to assist parents in making informed choices about available types of care that would both offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, information about high-quality early learning and educational support options and resources specified in this subdivision.
-The program or partnership may utilize resources from a certified list posted on the department's Internet Web site pursuant to subdivision (b) of Section 8203, or may develop local resources that shall include, but are not limited to, the following: - (1) Information regarding how to select services that meet the needs of the parent and child. - (2) Information on licensing requirements and procedures for centers and family homes. - (3) Trustline requirements for homes and providers exempt from licensure. - (4) A range of possible early learning and educational support options from which a parent may choose. - (5) Information on available care subsidies and eligibility requirements. - (6) Quality indicators, including provider or educator training, accreditation, staff stability, group size, ratio of children to staff, environments that support the healthy development of children, parent involvement, and communication between the parent and provider. - (7) Information on quality rating and improvement systems, where available. - (d) The program or partnership shall also provide parenting information to parents.

-- (e) A program operating pursuant to this article shall, within two business days of being notified of a revocation or a temporary suspension order for a licensed child day care facility, do both of the following: - (1) Terminate payment to the facility. - (2) Notify each parent and the facility in writing that payment has been terminated and the reason for the termination.
+(1) Information regarding how to select services that meet the needs of the parent and child.

+- (2) Information on licensing requirements and procedures for child care centers and family child care homes. - (3) Trustline requirements for homes and providers exempt from licensure. - (4) A range of possible early learning and educational support options from which a parent may choose. - (5) Information on available care subsidies and eligibility requirements. - (6) Quality indicators, including provider or educator training, accreditation, staff stability, group size, ratio of children to staff, environments that support the healthy development of children, parent involvement, and communication between the parent and provider. - (7) Information on quality rating and improvement systems, where available. - (d) The program or partnership shall also provide parenting information to parents. - (e) A program operating pursuant to this article shall, within two business days of being notified of a revocation or a temporary suspension order for a licensed-child day care facility, do both of the following: - (1) Terminate payment to the facility. - (2) Notify each parent and the facility in writing that payment has been terminated and the reason for the termination. - (f) A program operating pursuant to this article shall, upon being notified that a licensed-child-care facility has been placed on probation, provide written notice to each parent utilizing the facility that the facility has been placed on probation and that the parent has the option of selecting a different provider or remaining with the facility without risk of subsidy payments to the provider being terminated.
+The Legislature urges each agency operating pursuant to this section to provide the written notice required by this subdivision in the primary language of the parent, to the extent feasible. - SEC.
+103.
-(e)

-(f) A program operating pursuant to this article shall, upon being notified that a licensed child care facility has been placed on probation, provide written notice to each parent utilizing the facility that the facility has been placed on probation and that the parent has the option of selecting a different provider or remaining with the facility without risk of subsidy payments to the provider being terminated.
-The Legislature urges each agency operating pursuant to this section to provide the written notice required by this subdivision in the primary language of the parent, to the extent feasible.
+38 SEC.
+102. Section 8353 of the Education Code is amended to read:

 8353. (a) The second stage of child care begins when the county determines that the recipient's work or approved work activity is stable or when a recipient is transitioning off of aid and care is available through a local stage two program.
 Second stage child care may be provided to a family who elects to receive a lump-sum diversion payment or diversion services under Section 11266.5 of the Welfare and Institutions Code when a funded space is not immediately available for the family in third stage.
 The local stage two agency shall assist in moving families to stage three as quickly as feasible.
 Former CalWORKs recipients are eligible to receive services in stage one and stage two for up to a total of no more than 24 months after they leave cash aid, or until they are otherwise ineligible within that 24-month period.
 Family size and income for purposes of determining eligibility and calculating the family fee shall be determined pursuant to Sections 8263 and 8263.1.
-A family leaving cash aid under the CalWORKS program shall receive up to two years of care, if otherwise eligible, as needed to continue the family's employment.
-The provision of the two-year time limit is not intended to limit eligibility for care under 2 Section 8354.
+A family leaving cash aid under the CalWORKs program shall receive up to two years of care, if otherwise eligible, as needed to continue the family's employment.
+The provision of the two-year time limit is not intended to limit eligibility for care under Section 8354.